scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 val res2: Int = 3
 ```

-As the warning says, if you want the users of your library to be able to use it in an infix position, you can do so as follows:
+As the warning says, if you want the users of the method to be able to use it in an infix position, you can do so as follows:

 ```scala
 scala> import scala.annotation.infix